edbullen/NLPBot/README.md

 Connecting to server 192.168.10.1  at port  1234
 >>> Hi
 Bot> hello
->>> The latest Python source distribution is always available from python.org at                           https://www.python.org/downloads/
-Bot> Shall I store that as a fact for future reference?  ("yes" to store)
+>>> The latest Python source distribution is always available from python.org at https://www.python.org/downloads/ Bot> Shall I store that as a fact for future reference?  ("yes" to store)
 >>> yes
 Thanks, I've made a note of that.
 >>> There is a Python newsgroup comp.lang.python and a mailing list: python-list                          .
 Bot> Shall I store that as a fact for future reference?  ("yes" to store)
 >>> yes
-OK, I've stored that information.
+Bot> OK, I've stored that information.
 >>> Where can I get the latest Python source code from?
-Sorry, I can't find an answer to that.
+Bot> Sorry, I can't find an answer to that.
 >>> Where is the latest Python source distribution?

-The latest Python source distribution is always available from python.org at htt                          ps://www.python.org/downloads/
+Bot> The latest Python source distribution is always available from python.org at https://www.python.org/downloads/
 >>> Thanks.
-How are you?
+Bot> How are you?
 >>> I am fine thanks
-How are you?
+Bot> How are you?
 >>> Good
 Bot> Please train me - enter a response for me to learn (or "skip" to skip)'
 >>> skip
 Bot> OK, moving on...
 >>> Is there a Python newsgroup or mailing list?

-There is a Python newsgroup comp.lang.python and a mailing list: python-list.
+Bot> There is a Python newsgroup comp.lang.python and a mailing list: python-list.
 >>> quit
 Connection closed
 ```